Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models

 \begin{theorem} Let $w \sim N(0,Q)$ where $Q$ is the (possibly singular) precision matrix.
 Then there exists a permutation matrix $P$, a strictly lower triangular matrix $B$ and a diagonal matrix $F$ with non-negative entries such that $PQP^\top=(I-B)^\top F (I-B)$. \end{theorem}

 While this result is trivial if $Q$ is non-singular, for rank deficient $Q$ this relies on the algorithm for obtaining the Cholesky factor.
-All proofs are presented in Section \ref{sec:proofs} of the Appendix.
+All proofs are presented in the Supplement.
 Hence, any multivariate normal distribution can be expressed as in (\ref{eq:telescope}) under certain orderings of the areal units.
 For low rank distributions this will be equivalent to setting some of the $\tau_i$'s to zero.
 In fact, }switching to the lower triangular $B$ has several advantages.
 First, $L$ is lower triangular with ones on the diagonal, guaranteeing that $L^T F L$ is positive definite as long as all $\tau_i$'s are positive.
 Also $\det(L^TFL)$ is simply $\prod_{i=1}^n \tau_i$ and the quadratic form $w^TL^TFLw$ can be expressed as $\tau_1w_1^2 \ + \sum_{i=2}^k \tau_i (w_i - \sum_{\{j < i\}} w_j b_{ij})^2$, evaluating which requires $\calO(k+s)$ floating point operations (FLOPs) where $s$ is the sparsity, i.e., the number of non-zero entries of $B$.
 Hence, if $B$ is sparse, the joint density of $w$ can be evaluated in an extremely scalable manner.